open/close all folders

 Anime and Manga

-- In the second season, the lyrics to the closing theme for each episode are rewritten as an Elizabethan ballad about that episode.
+- In the second season, the lyrics to the closing theme were different in each episode, recapping the plot.

 - After the Downer Ending of the final episode of the fourth season, the closing theme is played very slowly on piano.

-- In the musical episode (S6-E7), the usual theme song by Nerf Herder is changed to an classical styled orchestral version.
+- Buffy the Vampire Slayer: in the musical episode, "Once More With Feeling" (S6-E7), the usual theme song by Nerf Herder is changed to an classical styled orchestral version.

-- In the British soap Crossroads, particularly dramatic episodes sometimes used the cover version of the theme tune done by Wings on their Venus and Mars album.
+- Cross Roads: Particularly dramatic episodes sometimes used the cover version of the theme tune done by Wings on their Venus and Mars album.